MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/finance/network-topology-connectivity.md

 ### Design considerations and recommendations

  - If your organization has a global footprint, [Azure Front Door](/azure/frontdoor/front-door-overview) can be helpful in your HPC deployment.
 Azure Front Door uses [Azure Web Application Firewall policies](/azure/web-application-firewall/ag/policy-overview) to deliver and help protect global HTTP(S) applications across Azure regions.
- - Take advantage of [Web Application Firewall policies](/azure/web-application-firewall/ag/create-waf-policy-ag) in Azure Front Door when you're using Azure Front Door and Application Gateway to protect HTTP(S) applications.
+ - Take advantage of [Web Application Firewall policies](/azure/web-application-firewall/ag/create-waf-policy-ag) in Azure Front Door when you're using Azure Front Door and Application Gateway to help protect HTTP(S) applications.
 Lock down Application Gateway to receive traffic only from Azure Front Door.
-For more information, see [How do I lock down access](/azure/frontdoor/front-door-faq#how-do-i-lock-down-the-access-to-my-backend-to-only-azure-front-door-).
+For more information, see [How do I lock down access?](/azure/frontdoor/front-door-faq#how-do-i-lock-down-the-access-to-my-backend-to-only-azure-front-door-).
  - Use local and global virtual network peering connectivity.
 These are the preferred methods for ensuring connectivity between landing zones for HPC deployments across multiple Azure regions.

 ## Define network encryption requirements

-This section provides key recommendations for encrypting networks between on-premises and Azure, and across Azure regions.
+This section provides key recommendations for encrypting networks between on-premises environments and Azure, and across Azure regions.

 ### Design considerations and recommendations